Proactive steps for peace of mind.

 MFA is an extra layer of security that requires a second form of verification, like a code sent to your phone, in addition to your password.
 It adds protection against unauthorized access, even if someone has your password.

-How do I recognize a phising email?
+How do I recognize a phishing email?

 Look for red flags like poor grammar, generic greetings (e.g., “Dear Customer”), urgent requests for personal information, or suspicious links.
 Always verify the sender’s email address and contact the company directly if you’re unsure.